Act 53 of 2020 Best Practices Guide

 • Each of the drug trafficking offenses set forth in Appendix C.

-• In addition to the offenses in Appendix A and B, the following additional crimes have been deemed to be directly related to the practice of nursing and dietetics-nutrition:
+• The following additional crimes have been deemed to be directly related to the practice of nursing and dietetics-nutrition:

 • Causing or Aiding Suicide